-An Energy and Policy Institute analysis of the Republican Governors Association, Republican Attorneys General Association, Republican State Leadership Committee, Democratic Governors Association, Democratic Attorneys General Association, and Democratic Legislative Campaign Committee found over 70 utility holding companies and subsidiaries contributing to the groups for a total of $36.4 million from 2008 through 2017.
+An Energy and Policy Institute analysis of the Republican Governors Association, Republican Attorneys General Association, Republican State Leadership Committee, Democratic Governors Association, Democratic Attorneys General Association, and Democratic Legislative Campaign Committee found over 70 utility holding companies and subsidiaries contributing to the groups for a total of $37.8 million from 2008 through the first quarter of 2018.

 All six political organizations are registered as Section 527 political organizations by the Internal Revenue Service, which means they can accept unlimited donations from corporations or individuals.

-The Republican Governors Association was by far the largest recipient of the industry’s money.
-It has received $18.6 million from utilities over the past ten years.
+The Republican Governors Association (RGA) was by far the largest recipient of the industry’s money.
+It has received over $19.6 million from utilities over the past ten years.

 - FirstEnergy/Allegheny Energy ($1,545,000)